-This authority provides for location protection from flooding by channel clearing and excavation, with limited embankment construction by use of materials from clearing operation only.
+This authority provides for location protection from flooding by channel clearing and excavation, with limited embankment construction by use of material from clearing operation only.

 Authority and Scope: Section 208 of the 1954 Flood Control Act provides for the USACE to make improvements for flood control by removing accumulated snags and other debris, and clearing and straightening of the channels in streams in the interest of flood control.
 Each project is limited to a federal cost of not more than \$500,000.
-This federal cost limitation includes all project-related costs for feasibility studies, planning, engineering, construction, supervision and administration.
+This federal cost limitation includes all project-related costs for feasibility studies, planning, engineering, construction supervision and administration.

-How to Request Assistance: The USACE can initiate an investigation of a small snagging and clearing project upon receipt of a request from a prospective sponsoring agency fully empowered under state law to provide required local cooperation.
+How to Request Assistance: The USACE can initiat an investigation of a small snagging and clearing project upon receipt of a request from a prospective sponsoring agency fully empowered under state law provide required local cooperation.

-Local Sponsor Responsibility: The local sponsor must be a municipality or public agency fully authorized under state laws to give such assurance and financially capable of fulfilling all measures of local cooperation.
+Local Sponsor Responsibility: The local sponsor mu be a municipality or public agency fully authorized under state laws to give such assurance and financial capable of fulfilling all measures of local cooperatio

-A feasibility cost-sharing agreement (FCSA) must be executed with the sponsoring agency if the feasibility study exceeds \$100,000.
-The sponsor must contribute 50 percent of the study cost exceeding \$100,000 in accordance with the FCSA.
+A feasibility cost-sharing agreement (FCSA) must b executed with the sponsoring agency if the feasibilit study exceeds \$100,000.
+The sponsor must contribut 50 percent of the study cost exceeding \$100,000 in accordance with the FCSA.

 Upon study completion, a formal assurance of local cooperation and partnership must be executed with the sponsoring agency.
-This is done through a PPA.
-In accordance with the PPA, the sponsor must contribute 5 percent of the total project cost in cash.
-If the value of lands, easements, rights-of-way, relocations, and disposal areas plus the cash contribution do not equal or exceed the minimum of 35 percent of the total project costs, or maximum of 50 percent of total project costs, the sponsor must pay the additional amount necessary so that the sponsor's total contribution equals the 35 percent minimum or up to 50 percent maximum of total project costs required.

-The sponsoring agency must normally agree to the following:

-- Provide without cost to the United States all lands, easements, rights-of-way, relocations and disposal areas necessary for the construction and subsequent operation and maintenance of project. - Provide without cost to the United States all necessary alterations of buildings, utilities, highways, bridges, sewers and related and special facilities. - Hold and save the United States free from damages due to the construction and subsequent maintenance of the project, except for damages due to the fault or negligence of the government or its contractors. - Maintain and operate the project works after completion without cost to the United States in accordance with regulations prescribed by the Secretary of the Army. - Prevent future encroachment, which might interfere with proper functioning of the project for flood control. - Assume responsibility for all costs in excess of the federal cost limitation of \$10,000,000. - Provide guidance and leadership in preventing unwise future development of the flood plain by use of appropriate flood plain management techniques to reduce flood losses. - Provide a cash contribution of 5 percent of the project cost. - If the value of the sponsor's contribution above does not equal or exceed the minimum of 35 percent of total project costs or maximum of 50 percent of total project costs, provide a cash contribution to make the sponsor's total contribution equal to the 35 percent minimum or up to 50 percent maximum of total project costs required.
+This is done through a PPA. accordance with the PPA, the sponsor must contribu 5 percent of the total project cost in cash.
+If the value of lands, easements, rights-of-way, relocations and disposal areas plus the cash contribution do not equal or exceed the minimum of 35 percent of the total project costs, or maximum of 50 percent of total project costs, the sponsor must pay the additional amount necessary so that the sponsor's total contribution equals the 35 percent minimum or up to 50 percent maximum of total project costs required.
+IS The sponsoring agency must normally agree to the following: • Provide without cost to the United States all lands, easements, rights-of-way, relocations and disposal areas necessary for the construction and subsequent operation and maintenance of project.
+Provide without cost to the United States all necessary alterations of buildings, utilities, highways, bridges, sewers and related and special for the second s on, Hold and save the United States free from damages due to the construction and subsequent te maintenance of the project, except for damages due to the fault or negligence of the government or its contractors. to • Maintain and operate the project works after completion without cost to the United States in accordance with regulations prescribed by the ust lly m.
+Secretary of the Army.
+Prevent future encroachment, which might interfere with proper functioning of the project for flood control. e • Assume responsibility for all costs in excess of the federal cost limitation of \$10,000,000. te Provide guidance and leadership in preventing unwise future development of the flood plain by use of appropriate flood plain management techniques to reduce flood losses.
+Provide a cash contribution of 5 percent of the Provide a cash contribution of 5 percent of the project cost.If the value of the sponsor's contribution above In ite s, does not equal or exceed the minimum of 35 percent of total project costs or maximum of 50 percent of total project costs, provide a cash contribution to make the sponsor's total contribution equal to the 35 percent minimum or up to 50 percent maximum of total project costs required.